Skip to main content

 Most beginners think an SEO audit means running a website through a tool and copying the results.
 That's not wrong, but it's incomplete.
 A real SEO audit requires manual analysis, strategic thinking, and understanding what actually impacts rankings.

 The key difference between a basic report and a valuable audit is this: tools tell you what's broken, but experienced SEOs tell you what to fix first and why it matters for your specific situation.
+If you'd rather not run the checks by hand, you can let AI run an automatic SEO audit for you and get the same findings ranked and explained.

 The Right Order: Technical First, Content Second